-The Commission agrees that consistency within and among Utilities in the analysis of system extensions is desirable in that it reduces the potential for discrimination among current and prospective customers with regard to the availability of and charges for energy service.
-Nevertheless, the Commission recognizes that neither the values used as inputs into the analysis of proposed system extensions, nor the detailed calculation method, will necessarily be the same for each utility.
-In evaluating Utilities' system extensions, the Commission will endeavour to apply as much consistency as it considers reasonable given the individual circumstances of each utility.
+The Commission determines that there shall be one general form of system extension test for the Utilities.
+However, the Commission recognizes that neither the values used as inputs into the analysis of proposed system extensions, nor the detailed calculation method, need necessarily be the same for each utility.